The Little Mermaid (franchise): The Little Mermaid Live!

 On May 16, 2017, ABC announced that it planned to air The Wonderful World of Disney: The Little Mermaid Live, on October 3, 2017, which would have featured a broadcast of the film with a similar concert format (aiming to appeal to the recent trend of live made-for-TV productions of Broadway musicals on television).
 However, on August 3, 2017, it was announced that the special had been dropped due to budget issues.
 On August 5, 2019, ABC announced that the project was revived and would air November 5 of that year with Auliʻi Cravalho, Queen Latifah and Shaggy starring as Ariel, Ursula and Sebastian, respectively.
 The cast also included John Stamos as Chef Louis, Amber Riley as Daughters of Triton Emcee and Graham Phillips as Prince Eric.
 The special featured music from both the film and the Tony Award-nominated Broadway adaptation and would be performed in front of a live audience with giant projection surface.
 The show was produced by Done+Dusted with director-executive producer Hamish Hamilton and executive producer Richard Kraft and is still expected to be ABC's first live musical.
 The air date was selected to allow the program to have advertising for the November 12, 2019 launch of Disney+ streaming service and to mark the film's 30th anniversary.
 Jodi Benson introduced the special.

+Ariel

+At the 2023 Annecy Festival, Disney announced an animated series titled Ariel for Disney Junior.
+The series will follow a young Ariel, bearing an appearance and design with influence taken from Halle Bailey's portrayal of the character and an artstyle that more closely resembles the aesthetic of the original.
+It premiered on June 27, 2024.